Japan's MUFG hires 180 staff in London in Europe expansion drive

 The expansion into the EMEA region forms part of a broader drive by MUFG to combat sluggish growth in Japan by increasing the income from the 50 countries in which it operates.

-The lender is also in talks to buy a 40 percent stake in Bank Danamon Indonesia, sources told Reuters earlier this month, having earlier bought bank stakes in other Southeast Asian countries including Vietnam, Thailand and the Philippines.
+The lender is also in talks to buy a 40 percent stake in Bank Danamon Indonesia (BDMN.JK), sources told Reuters earlier this month, having earlier bought bank stakes in other Southeast Asian countries including Vietnam, Thailand and the Philippines.